day8/re-frame/README.md

 But also, note that you can't dispatch while inside of a handler, unless it is async.
 Why?
 Because handlers are given a snapshot of the `app-db`.

-**Rule**:
+**Notes**:
   - all events are handled via a call to `dispatch`.
 GUI events, async HTTP events, everything.
+  - because of the name `dispatch`, you might mistkenly think this is somehow async.
+In our implementation, it isn't.
+Its just a function call.
+  - If the handler does a lot of work and hogs the thread, this will freeze the GUI.
+XXX Nice Solution needed.
-  - a handler can't dispatch. (unless the 2nd one happens is anyc, which means it doesn't really  happen within the original).
-XXX with a little bit of work, this rule could be relaxed, but only if the nested dispatch is regarded as happening async.
-But is it a good idea or necessary? **[TODO: REWORK THIS POINT]**
+  - a handler istelf can't dispatch synchronously.
+It can kick off an HTTP request and organise for the on-success handler to dispatch, but that is async.
+(With a bit of work this rule could be relaxed, if it was found to be necessary).

 ### In Summary

 To build an app using re-frame, you'll have to: